-Mind you Cuomo’s Office is representing 39 state defendants both personally and privately in my lawsuit too, again, conflicting his office from their duty to investigate accused Public Officials through the New York AG Public Integrity Unit, all of this on NEW YORK TAX PAYERS DIME and again Cuomo has failed to call in a non-conflicted third party investigator to replace his offices duties that are conflicted out, to busy representing the guilty instead of the People of New York.
-This is not only a conflict of interest Dick, this is FEDERAL OBSTRUCTION OF JUSTICE, and as such criminal complaints have been filed with Federal agencies by both Anderson and myself, against Cuomo and the New York AG office, demanding investigation.
-Former Chief Judge of New York, Judith Kaye, who was married to a Proskauer partner Stephen Kaye is also a defendant in my lawsuit for her role in the cover-up crimes and the original patent thefts, Kaye was appointed or anointed Chief Judge by Andrew’s father Mario.
-Kaye also inherited it is believed her deceased husbands Iviewit shares of stock that Proskauer was sold while originally our attorneys and therefore Kaye, along with all of Proskauer is not only a defendant but a shareholder as well?
+Mind you, Dick, that Cuomo’s Office is representing 39 state defendants both personally and privately in my lawsuit.
+Again, conflicting his office from their duty to investigate accused Public Officials through the New York AG Public Integrity Unit, all of this on NEW YORK TAX PAYERS DIME.
+Failure to investigate, even after notification that Five Judges of the New York Supreme Court unanimously ruled to investigate the same Public Official and despite the fact that Federal authorities and international authorities have ongoing investigations of the same individuals.
+Yet Cuomo stands with the accused defending them against private citizen victims, using the full weight of the New York Attorney General’s office to discredit and abuse victims.
+Cuomo’s Poker Face all too obvious, he is caught red handed Obstructing Justice.
+Christine Anderson has appealed the US District court to rehear her entire case due to Andrew Cuomo and the New York Attorney Generals glaring violations of public office by representing against her and blocking investigations of those she blew the whistle on, remember, Cuomo is defense counsel to all those Anderson complained about.
+Again, Cuomo has failed to call in a non-conflicted third party investigator to replace his conflicted offices in a federal lawsuit and Dick that is Federal Obstruction.
+Throw in the Obstruction of Federal Witnesses, the Extortion of Federal Witnesses and it is just unbelievable that not a word about this has been printed in the New York press.
+I guess Cuomo is to busy representing the guilty instead of the People of New York to notice he is on the wrong side of the law.
+This is not only a conflict of interest Dick, this is FEDERAL OBSTRUCTION OF JUSTICE, and as such criminal complaints have been filed with Federal agencies by both Anderson and myself against Cuomo and the New York AG’s office, demanding investigations.